Rock-Hill-Car-Accident-Lawyer-Stewart-Law-Offices

 • Side-Impact (T-Bone) Collisions — Intersections and business entrances are common locations for T-bone accidents, which occur when one driver crashes into the side of another vehicle.
 The point of impact often determines who suffers the worst injuries, as collisions on the driver’s side could injure the driver, while the front-seat passenger faces greater danger in a passenger-side collision.

 • Rear-End Collisions — Typically, a driver strikes the vehicle in front of them because they are not paying attention or are following too closely.
-Speed may have been misjudged in some cases.
+In some cases, a driver may have misjudged speed.
 Unless the vehicle that was struck illegally cut in front of the other automobile, the motorist who runs into the back of the other vehicle is presumed to be at fault.

 • Head-On Collisions — If a motor vehicle crosses into oncoming traffic for any reason, usually in cases of improper passing or failure to maintain control, vehicles may collide front end to front end.
 Head-on crashes are often at full force, so the possibility of fatal injuries is much greater.